 Life with a little one is going to be a whole new world.
 It can be a good idea to do some practical things at home to prepare for your arrival – when you’re going to have your hands full.

 Think about getting your house baby ready (where are you going to change your little one’s nappies?
 Where are they going to sleep?).
-And consider stocking your freezer with meals you can easily whack in the oven.
+Consider stocking your freezer with meals for the early days when cooking will be difficult.

 What you need for your newborn